MIPPL/nephele-org-website/public/content/defi/index.md

 ### Send money around the globe quickly {#send-money}

-As a blockchain, Ethereum is designed for sending transactions in a secure and global way.
-Like Bitcoin, Ethereum makes sending money around the world as easy as sending an email.
-Just enter your recipient's [ENS name](/glossary/#ens) (like bob.eth) or their account address from your wallet and your payment will go directly to them in minutes (usually).
+As a blockchain, Nephele is designed for sending transactions in a secure and global way.
+Like Bitcoin, Nephele makes sending money around the world as easy as sending an email.
+Just enter your recipient's [ENS name](/glossary/#ens) (like bob.NEPH) or their account address from your wallet and your payment will go directly to them in minutes (usually).
 To send or receive payments, you will need a [wallet](/wallets/).

 <ButtonLink href="/dapps/?category=finance#explore">
   See payment dapps